budizhao/SHPSG/README.md

 * Particle shape is a multi-scale feature and usually quantified at three scales, i.e. form, roundness and roughness.

-* Spherical Harmonics decompose particle shape features into different SH degrees.
-Higher SH degree reproduces smaller surface features.
-Particle form and roundness are well represented up to SH degree 8.
+* Spherical Harmonics decompose particle shape features into different SH degrees, and higher SH degree reproduces smaller surface features.

 * Particle form is defined by three principal dimensions that perpendicular to each other: a$\geq$b$\geq$c.
 We control two aspect ratios: elongation index Ei = b/a, and flatness index Fi = c/b.